What is a Frenectomy?

 Active Wound Management – Stretching Exercises

-Please view the following videos for some examples of how to do them.
+Please view the following video for some examples of how to do them.

 Upper Lip Stretches